 Quick Fixes When Pairing Fails

-• Toggle Bluetooth on the phone off for 10 seconds, then on
+- Turn Bluetooth off for 10 seconds, then turn it back on

 Deeper Troubleshooting That Actually Works